 The problem isn’t really with your wife (or God).
 It is with yourself.
 You and I are not very good at love and romance and heart-felt sincerity in our relationships.
 And with God, it is even worse.

-We need to remember the story of Hosea (which we will talk about in more detail in a future post).
+We need to remember the story of Hosea.
 Hosea is told by God to go and marry a prostitute and have children with her.
 True to form, his prostitute-wife is not faithful and Hosea is left holding the bag.
 God tells us that He is like Hosea and we are like prostitute-wives who hardly know how to love anymore.
 We are given the opportunity to become legitimate wives, lead normal lives, have children, be taken care of, but what do we do?
 We continue to run off after other men.
 We don’t really understand how to love Hosea (or God) and we are miserable.
 Hopefully.